Conjunctivitis (Pink Eye) During Pregnancy

 Can Conjunctivitis Affect Pregnancy?

-Conjunctivitis goes away naturally when given time and is normally not a cause for concern.
-If you notice it persisting for over a week, contact your doctor and ask for treatment recommendations.
+Conjunctivitis goes away naturally in a matter of weeks.
+If you notice it persisting for over a week, contact your doctor and seek immediate treatment.

 1. Symptoms- Conjunctivitis (Pink Eye); Centers for Disease Control and Prevention; https://www.cdc.gov/conjunctivitis/about/symptoms.html

 2. Mackensen.
 F, Paulus.
 W. E, Max.
 R, Ness.
 T; Ocular Changes During Pregnancy; Dtsch Arztebl Int.; PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4165189/; August 2014

 3. Home Treatments for Conjunctivitis; NYU Langone Health; https://nyulangone.org/conditions/conjunctivitis/treatments/home-treatments-for-conjunctivitis